s54a/projectinit/Readme.md

 Take a look at https://yeoman.io/generators/

-## Read this if you are a begginer
+## Read this if you are a beginner

-I asked one of my friend who is a begginer in Web Dev.
+I asked one of my friend who is a beginner in Web Dev.
 She asked me a question how will I make templates or why use this instead of **Copy Pasting**

 So when ever you do